Joint Venture Contracts: Everything You Need to Know

 - You want to expand your business by creating a larger network.

-- You need the ability to leverage the other companies brand image or business reputation to gain access to other clients or increase sales.
+- You need the ability to leverage other companies' brand image or business reputation to gain access to other clients or increase sales.

 - The partnership may allow you to reduce the costs for research and development of a project.